 - Ethylene acrylic acid

-However, these coatings often require priming to properly prepare the base film for suitable coating anchorage.
-This priming adds time and cost to package production lines.
+However, to achieve suitable anchorage, these coatings often require priming to properly prepare the base film.
+Priming adds time and cost to package production lines.

 Alternative Heat Seal Coating Technology